Bayesian Nonparametric Space Partitions: A Survey: Partition strategies

-\textbf{(d) Hierarchical partition with axis-aligned cuts} The Mondrian process (MP)~\cite{roy2007learning,roy2009mondrian,roy2011thesis} is a representative work of hierarchical partition.
-In general, an MP recursively generates axis-aligned cuts on a unit hypercube and divides the space in a hierarchical fashion known as $k$d-tree.
-The $k$d-tree construction process is regulated by attaching exponentially distributed cost to each axis-aligned cut, and the process is terminated when the accumulated sum of cost exceeds a provided budget value.
-Further, since the MP can partially consider inter-dimensional dependency, it can produce fewer trivial blocks.
-MP keeps the self-consistent property by carefully modeling the relationship between the cut cost and the generation of axis-aligned cuts.
+Hierarchical partitions follow a top-down strategy to recursively cut an existing block into two new blocks.
+In this way, the blocks are organized in a binary tree.
+The Mondrian process (MP)~\cite{roy2009mondrian} is the representative construction of hierarchical partitions.
+In general, the MP recursively generates axis-aligned cuts on a unit hypercube $[0,1]^D$, and divides the space in a hierarchical fashion known as $k$d-tree (Figure~\ref{cutting_vis}(b)).
+The $k$d-tree construction process is regulated by attaching an exponentially distributed cost to each axis-aligned cut.
+The process is then terminated when the accumulated sum of the costs exceeds a provided budget value.
+Because the MP can partially consider inter-dimensional dependency, it can produce fewer trivial blocks than regular-grid partitions.
+The MP retains the self-consistency property by carefully modelling the relationship between the cut cost and the generation of axis-aligned cuts.